Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 - **Type D: Micro-Generator Agent** - Generates small pieces of content or explanations
 - **Concept Clusters:** Agents are not isolated.
 They are grouped into clusters.

 ### 3.2.
+The GraphDB Manager AI (The "Neural Substrate")

+**🆕 IMPLEMENTED**: The GraphDB Manager AI serves as the interface between the cognitive architecture and the Neo4j knowledge graph, replacing the simple agent registry with sophisticated relationship-based discovery.

+- **Graph Database Interface:** Provides CRUD operations for nodes and relationships in the Neo4j database
+- **Agent Discovery:** Enables concept-based agent lookup through graph traversal queries
+- **Relationship Management:** Maintains HANDLES_CONCEPT relationships between agents and concepts
+- **Migration Support:** Facilitates systematic population of the knowledge graph from configuration

+### 3.3.
 The Orchestrator (The "Connectome / Central Nervous System")

-The Orchestrator is the primary routing and management hub. **It is intentionally unintelligent.** Its job is to facilitate communication, not to reason.

-- **The Agent Registry:** A high-performance, queryable database mapping conceptual keywords to the network addresses of the corresponding agents or agent clusters.
+**🔄 EVOLVED**: The Orchestrator has evolved from registry-based to graph-based agent discovery, maintaining its role as an intelligent routing hub without reasoning capability.

+- **Graph-Based Discovery:** Queries the GraphDB Manager AI to find agents via concept relationships instead of simple key-value lookup
-- **The Router:** Receives the processed query from the Input Processor.
-It looks up the necessary agents in the Registry and dispatches parallel requests to them.
+- **The Router:** Receives enhanced task lists from the Input Processor and uses graph traversal to discover appropriate agents
-- **The Lifecycle Manager:** This is a crucial module responsible for **Neurogenesis**.
-When a query contains an unknown concept, the Lifecycle Manager is triggered to create a new, blank agent container, assign it a network address, and update the Registry.
+- **Future Neurogenesis:** The foundation is established for dynamic agent creation through graph node instantiation

-### 3.3.
+### 3.4.
 The Input Processor (The "Sensory Cortex")

-This is the "front door" of the system.
-It deconstructs a user's raw query into a machine-readable format for the Orchestrator.
+**🔄 ENHANCED**: The Input Processor has been significantly upgraded with advanced NLP capabilities for sophisticated query understanding.

-- **Parser:** Extracts keywords and entities from the query.
+- **Advanced Parser:** Extracts concepts, relationships, and contextual information from complex queries
-- **Intent Recognizer:** Determines the user's goal (e.g., "define," "compare," "calculate," "summarize").
+- **Intent Recognizer:** Determines user goals with confidence scoring across multiple intent types
-- **Ambiguity Resolver:** If a keyword is ambiguous (e.g., "drive"), it queries the user for clarification ("Do you mean A or B?") or uses context to make an informed guess.
+- **Ambiguity Resolver:** Context-aware disambiguation with intelligent clarification requests
+- **Task Generator:** Creates prioritized task lists with dependencies for orchestrator execution

-### 3.4.
+### 3.5.
 The Output Processor (The "Motor Cortex")

-This is the "voice" of the system.
-It assembles the raw data from the agents into a coherent, final response.

-- **Synthesizer:** Receives the data packets from the queried agents.
-It uses the user's original intent to structure the information logically.
-- **Formatter:** Converts the synthesized structure into the desired output format (e.g., natural language, a graph, a JSON object for an API response).
+**🔄 ENHANCED**: The Output Processor now features sophisticated synthesis capabilities for generating coherent, multi-format responses.

+- **Advanced Synthesizer:** Combines multi-agent responses with weighted correlation and evidence attribution
+- **Intelligent Formatter:** Supports multiple output formats (explanatory, comparative, structured) with length control
+- **Quality Assessment:** Provides confidence scoring and response quality metrics

 ---